 Version 1.1 adds countdown beeps and revives background support.

-Version 0.4 is the public beta version.
+Version 1.0 is the first public version.
 It includes support for Apple Music and Apple TV.

 For the well-known 7-Minute Workout, create a session with: